openUC2/openUC2.github.io/docs/02_Toolboxes/05_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

 title: openUC2 LED Fluoresence microscope
 ---

-# Manual: Building a Smart LED-Powered Fluorescence Microscope
+# Tutorial: Building a Smart LED-Powered Fluorescence Microscope

 In this workshop, we will guide you through assembling a LED-powered fluorescence microscope, allowing you to explore fascinating experiments with microscopic details.